 Families can be included in the activity planning process and our therapists promote good mental health by encouraging and assisting residents to socialize with each other and maintain contact with family and friends.

 Visitation remains open.
 Residents may have visitors at any time without prior notice or scheduling.
-However, we do still encourage you to schedule.
-The following protocol are in place:
+In addition, family or friends may take residents out of the facility on an outing; please call ahead to notify us so your loved one is ready.
+The following protocols for visitation in the lodges are in place:

-- Those visiting residents who are positive for COVID at the time of visit will be asked to wear full PPE during their visit.
-This will be supplied to you.
+- If you are visiting a resident who has tested positive for COVID 19 or who is in quarantine, you will be asked to wear full PPE during their visit.
+This will be supplied by Providence.

 - Visitors are asked to continue wearing a mask and physically distance from others while visiting a resident.
 Face masks will be provided.